AIPMA 72nd Annual General Meeting

 Main objective of AIPMA Stall was to promote Job and Career Fair, Seminar & Conferences, Membership, AIPMA Delegations, etc.

-Plastivision India 2020, Plastivision Arabia 2019 and Plastiworld 2019 team visited all the Exhibitors and excellent response was achieved with the help of Chairman, Sr. Managing Committee Members and Staff at the Exhibition.
+Plastivision India 2020 and Plastivision Arabia 2020 team visited all the Exhibitors and excellent response was achieved with the help of Chairman, Sr. Managing Committee Members and Staff at the Exhibition.

 Year 2017-2018 has seen remarkable change and proactive steps taken by AIPMA seminar division in catering industry needs and providing platform to collaborate and network.
 Last year AIPMA conducted several events and seminars on subject like GST, Energy Efficiency in Plastics sector, Software Technology, Finished goods and few others.